tamccullough88/Bid_By_Weather/ReadMe.md

 ### 3. How It Works
 1. The **Apps Script** fetches precipitation data and updates the Google Sheet.
-2. The **Google Ads Script** reads this data and applies bid adjustments to campaigns labeled `Weather-Based Bidding`.
+2. The **Google Ads Script** reads this data and applies bid adjustments to campaigns labeled `Weather-Based Bidding` across all MCC accounts.
 3. If precipitation is **above 0.10 inches**, bids are reduced by **25%**.
 4. If precipitation is **below 0.10 inches**, no adjustment is made.